 Leg swelling must never be assumed to be due to peripheral oedema.
-A definite diagnosis of the underlying cause must be made and a careful history and examination, along with appropriate confirmatory tests, are essential.
+A definite diagnosis of the underlying cause of leg swelling must be made and a careful history and examination, along with appropriate confirmatory tests, are essential.
 Swelling of the legs may be either unilateral or bilateral:

 - Bilateral swelling is usually due to systemic conditions (eg, cardiac failure) and unilateral is often due to local trauma, venous disease or lymphatic disease.